Page ContentEuskal Etxea

 There are many different types of pinchos including vegetarian pinchos.
 A few examples of vegetarian pinchos includes mushroom filled vol-au-vents, rice stuffed peppers or soft cheese pinchos wrapped in vine leaves.

-The great thing about pinchos dining is that you'll experience a whole variety of flavours at one sitting and you can eat at your own pace.
+The special thing about pinchos dining is that you'll experience a whole variety of flavours at one sitting and you can eat at your own pace.

 If however you prefer another type of wine this bar is well stocked with over 25 different varieties.